electron/packager/readme.md

   Whether SSL certificates are required to be valid when downloading Electron. **Defaults to `true`**.

-`tmpdir` - *String*
+`tmpdir` - *String* or *false*

   The base directory to use as a temp directory.
 Defaults to the system temp directory.
+Set to `false` to disable use of a temporary directory.

 `version` - *String*